Louise of Sweden: Engagement and marriage

 Louise became the subject of speculations regarding her marriage early on.
-The most popular candidate was Crown Prince Frederick of Denmark (1843–1912), the eldest son and child of King Christian IX and Queen Louise of Denmark.
+The most popular candidate was Crown Prince Frederik of Denmark (1843–1912), the eldest son and child of King Christian IX and Queen Louise of Denmark.
 This alliance was considered desirable for several reasons.
 Despite the period's widespread Scandinavism, an ideology that supported a close degree of cooperation among the Scandinavian countries, the relation between the royal houses of Sweden-Norway and Denmark was very tense at this time.
 Upon the death of the childless King Frederick VII of Denmark in 1863, there had been support for having Charles XV or his brother Prince Oscar of Sweden placed on the Danish throne instead of Christian IX.
 In Denmark, there was also disappointment over the fact that Sweden, despite the current Scandinavism, had not supported Denmark against Prussia during the Danish-Prussian War in 1864.
 After 1864, Sweden-Norway and Denmark started to discuss plans to create a form of symbolic reconciliation between the two nations by arranging a marriage between Princess Louise and Crown Prince Frederick.

 Still, both parties had reservations about the proposed alliance.
 Charles XV was critical toward Christian IX, whose personal qualities he doubted, but he nevertheless wanted to see his daughter make an advantageous marriage and become the queen of Denmark.
 Also the Danish royal family had reservations about the alliance, as Princess Lovisa was no beauty, and her future mother-in-law, Queen Louise, feared that her personality did not fit into the Danish royal family.
 However, after the recent war with Germany, the marriage was preferred above a marriage to a German princess, which would have been the likely alternative.